My 10-Step Claim Drafting Process

 I always dedicate about an hour to fully understand the invention documentation supplied by the client.
 If the input is chaotic, I run this prompt to organize it before I even begin.
 I never proceed until every technical ambiguity and gap is resolved with the client.

-A Note on Privacy: I don’t use cloud-based patent tools because they don’t support my granular workflow.
+A Note on Privacy: I don’t use commercial patent drafting tools because they don’t support my individual workflow.
 Instead, I use a general-purpose LLM.
 To ensure absolute client confidentiality, I recently invested in a private AI computer (NVIDIA DGX Spark) to run large models locally on my desk.
 No data ever leaves my office.

 I initialize the chat by defining a strict persona, objective, and stylistic guardrails: